aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

     -DCMAKE_BUILD_TYPE=DEBUG
 ```

-Then a unit test can be run from gdb.
-Note that our unit tests rely on relative paths for cert locations and things, so the test executable must be invoked from the directly that holds the test source file.
+Our unit tests rely on relative paths for certificates, so the test executable must be invoked from folder that holds the test source file, or you can `cd` into the unit test folder once gdb is running.

-consider the `s2n_x509_validator_test`.
-This source file for this resides at `s2n-tls/tests/unit/s2n_x509_validator_test.c`, while the test executable will reside at `s2n-tls/build/bin/s2n_x509_validator_test.c`.
-So running the test with gdb can be done with the following
+To run the `s2n_x509_validator_test` with `gdb`
 ```
 pwd
 # .../s2n-tls/tests/unit/